WHAT IS THE DEGREE?

 WHAT IS THE FORMAT OF THE PROGRAM?

-Two formats are offered.
-A traditional program in which students complete 1-2 courses per semester is offered at the Kalamazoo campus and Grand Rapids regional location.
-A fast-track cohort program in which students complete the program in 5 semesters is offered at our Metro Detroit location.
+The program offers a flexible format in which students complete 1-2 courses per semester is offered at the Kalamazoo campus and/or Grand Rapids regional location.

 WHO ARE THE STUDENTS AND WHAT ARE THEIR BACKGROUNDS?